ra9hur/Animal-Image-Classification-WebApp/README.md

 **2. Dataset Selection**
 -------------

 Imagenet dataset has 1000 classes and predominantly covers around 400 animal categories.
 However, this dataset fails to detect a human.
-Hence, just a pre-trained model using Imagenet is not sufficient and should be trained using a custom dataset.
+Hence, just a pre-trained model using Imagenet is not sufficient and a model should be trained using a custom dataset.

 The dataset used here is [Animal Image Dataset (90 Different Animals)](https://www.kaggle.com/datasets/iamsouravbanerjee/animal-image-dataset-90-different-animals) from Kaggle.
 This is a balanced dataset consisting of 5400 images in 90 different classes.
 This again does not include human images.
 [Human Detection Dataset](https://www.kaggle.com/datasets/constantinwerner/human-detection-dataset) from Kaggle helped to fill this gap.
 This dataset includes 559 human and 362 non-human images.